olgarithms/sphinx-tutorial/docs/2-getting-started-with-sphinx.md

 As you go on with the workshop, you can leave your server running and refreshing the webpage will show you the latest updates.

+You may have noticed that the `Module Index` link doesn't work.
+This is because we have yet to document our API and link the module doc files to our sphinx website.
+You'll learn how to do that in the next few sections.

 {: .hint }
 🙌 You have now reached the [`2-getting-started-with-sphinx`](https://github.com/aelsayed95/sphinxy/tree/2-getting-started-with-sphinx)